seanenriquez/museumMockup/README.md

 - Scripting: `jQuery or plain JavaScript`
 - JS Compiler: `Babel` (The compiler for next generation JavaScript)
 - CSS framework: `Bootstrap` (The most popular HTML, CSS, and JS library in the world)
-- Bundler: `Webpack` (A module bundler to manager all the dependencies of your website)
+- Bundler: `Webpack` (A module bundler to manager all the dependencies)
 - `Babel module resolver` configured to use alias and simplify the paths you need to import.
 - `Editorconfig` helps maintain consistent coding styles.
 - `Yarn` for fast, reliable, and secure dependency management.